DJaderberg/crrw/README.md

 ### graphics ###

+The graphics binary has several different modes.

+#### Image generation ####

-The graphics binary has several different modes, the main one generates a sequence of images of different states in a simulation.
-An example this usage is as follows.
+The main mode generates a sequence of images of different states in a simulation.
+An example of thi usage is as follows.

 	./graphics -i graph.txt -d simulation.txt -o img/ -n 20 -w 2